crycode-de/mcp-can-boot/README.md

                                                 [string] [default: 0x1FFFFF02]
 --sff            Use Standad Frame Format (SFF) instead of the default
-                 Extended Frame Format (EFF) for the CAN-IDs         [boolean] --help, -h       Show help                                           [boolean]
+                 Extended Frame Format (EFF) for the CAN-IDs         [boolean] --ping           Send a ping in the given interval (ms) to keep the bus active (should be used if the bootloader uses bitrate detection) [number] --help, -h       Show help                                           [boolean]
 ```